gbftdlie/G/BugDetails_DCF.md

-Inspired by the success stories of fuzz testing, we design a graph-based fuzz testing method to improve the  quality of DL inference engines.
-Our method has discovered more than 40 different exceptions in three types of undesired behaviors: model conversion failure, inferencefailure,  output  comparison  failure.
+We design a graph-based fuzz testing method to improve the  quality of DL inference engines.
+Our method has discovered more than 40 different exceptions in total.
 We detail the DCF bugs as follows.

 The threshold for the comparison of MNN and TensorFlow is that numbers with a relative error greater than 0.1% and less than 0.1% of the total data.
 Formally, let _RE(mnn)_ be the ratio of the numbers with the relative error between MNN and TensorFlow over the total output data of an operator.